by Elisa Balabram

 - I’m not worth it.
 This is a huge myth.
 And it may take more than reading this article to get over it.
 I suggest that you write down a list of all you accomplished, all that you invested in self-development and career development, and your experiences, and take a closer look at your value.
 Even without reading your list, I can tell you right now that yes, you are worth it, and the sooner you start owning your worth the better you and everyone around you will feel.

-In the next blog, I will share the basics of what you need to consider when determining the prices of your products and services.
+Check out this blog where I share the basics of what you need to consider when determining the prices of your products and services.